stvkoch/context-observable/README.md

 npm start
 ```

-## What you need to manager the state of your app?
+## What you need to manages the state of your app?

 As a redux, you will need create reducers and actions.

 ## What you need to avoid "side-effect"?

-Context-Observable following same ideia behind redux-observable, so what you will need is create your epics the same way that you already do in redux-observable.
+Context-Observable follow same ideia behind redux-observable, so what you will need is create your epics the same way that you already do in redux-observable.

 ## How I setup Context-Observable?